ROUTINE Passport Renewal for Applicants Aged 16 And Over

 - A photocopy of your Social Security Card, if possible.
 For details about the Social Security Number Requirement, please see Frequently Asked Questions.

 - A self-addressed stamped envelope for the return of your new passport.
-Please see below for further information on preparing this envelope in advance of your consulate visit.
-Note that in-person collection of passports at the consulate will only be permitted under limited circumstances—see below.
+Please see here for further information on preparing it.

 Your envelope should be addressed to: